Thirty-nine Articles: Six Articles (1539)

 Fearful of diplomatic isolation and a Catholic alliance, Henry VIII continued his outreach to the Lutheran Schmalkaldic League.

 In May 1538, three Lutheran theologians from Germany – Franz Burchard, vice-chancellor of Saxony; Georg von Boineburg, doctor of law; and Friedrich Myconius, superintendent of the church in Gotha – arrived in London and held conferences with English bishops and clergy at the archbishop's Lambeth Palace through September.
+(Note: The English delegation included Cranmer, as chairman, and Nicholas Heath for the Protestant side.
+The conservatives included Bishops Sampson and Stokesley along with George Day and Nicholas Wilson.
+Bishop Tunstall was involved in negotiations as well.)

 The Germans presented, as a basis of agreement, a number of articles based on the Lutheran Confession of Augsburg.
 Bishops Tunstall, Stokesley and others were not won over by these Protestant arguments and did everything they could to avoid agreement.
 They were willing to separate from Rome, but their plan was to unite with the Greek Church and not with the Protestants on the continent.
 The bishops also refused to eliminate what the Germans considered abuses (e.g. private masses for the dead, compulsory clerical celibacy, and withholding communion wine from the laity) allowed by the English Church.
 Stokesley considered these customs to be essential because the Greek Church practised them.
 As the King was unwilling to break with these practices, the Germans had all left England by 1 October.

 Meanwhile, England was in religious turmoil.
 Impatient Protestants took it upon themselves to further reform – some priests said mass in English rather than Latin and married without authorisation (Archbishop Cranmer was himself secretly married).
 Protestants themselves were divided between establishment reformers who held Lutheran beliefs upholding the real presence of Christ in the Eucharist and radicals who held Anabaptist and Sacramentarian views denying real presence.
 In May 1539, a new Parliament met, and Lord Chancellor Audley told the House of Lords that the King desired religious uniformity.
 A committee of four conservative and four reformist bishops was appointed to examine and determine doctrine.
 On 16 May, the Duke of Norfolk noted that the committee had not agreed on anything and proposed that the Lords examine six controversial doctrinal questions that became the basis of the Six Articles: